Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/Module/layout-builder.md

 ![Table of Checkboxes](/_images/docbits/Settings/Module/Layout Builder/Image 9 - Table of Checkboxes.png)

-Button - This creates a clickable button on the validation screen within the layout that can be set to one of 3 functions, including: Export, Export mit Sonderwunsch or Reject.
+Button - This creates a clickable button on the validation screen within the layout that can be set to one of three functions, including: Export, Export mit Sonderwunsch or Reject.